Philippe Aghion: The "Middle-Income Trap"

+Philippe Aghion has also contributed to the analysis of the "middle-income trap," referring to the difficulty some emerging economies face in crossing the threshold to advanced-economy status.
+In his view, growth driven by capital accumulation and technological imitation first enables rapid catch-up but reaches its limits as countries approach the technological frontier.

 Aghion Report (2010)

 Philippe Aghion led a working group of ten international experts whose work initially focused on an international comparison of university autonomy, and then on the implementation of campuses of academic excellence (Initiative d'excellence).
 A two-part report was submitted in January 2010 to the Minister of Higher Education Valérie Pécresse.

 This report recommended establishing "balanced governance" in universities.
 Drawing on the examples of Harvard, MIT, Oxford, or Cambridge, it acknowledged that there is no single governance model.

 It proposed the creation of two governing bodies at the head of universities.
 The first, the board of directors, would be composed mostly of external members, who would appoint a president with extensive powers.
 The second would be embodied in an "academic senate", a genuine forum for scientific and pedagogical proposals.

 Political views

+As a student in France, he was a communist sympathizer.

 During the 2012 French presidential election, he signed the appeal of economists supporting candidate François Hollande because of "the relevance of the proposed options, in particular with regard to the recovery of growth and employment".
 In 2017, he expressed his support for Emmanuel Macron.